 - A minimum of two years of full-time, sworn experience.
 The State of North Carolina will not evaluate or give credit for any part-time service.

 - North Carolina State Training & Standards allows for no more than 1 year break in full-time sworn service.
-However, APPLY PRIOR to 8 months break in service to ensure accurate & timely processing of your application,.
+However, APPLY WITHIN 4 months of having been separated from a law enforcement agency to ensure accurate & timely processing of your application.

 - Must pass the North Carolina State Basic Law Enforcement Training Certification Exam within 12 months of receiving a Probationary Officer Certification.
 The CMPD will provide officers with the materials needed to prepare for the exam.
 The Officer is responsible for knowing the material for the exam.